Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 Following is a list of available settings:

 + `number-of-farm-cycles` : Number of farm cycles before the bot stops.
 The default is only one (`1`) cycle.
 + `break-duration` : Duration of breaks between farm cycles, in minutes.
-You can also specify a range like `60-120`.
+You can also specify a range like `60 - 120`.
 The bot then picks a random value in this range.
 + `farm-barb-min-points`: Minimum points of barbarian villages to attack.
 + `farm-barb-max-distance`: Maximum distance of barbarian villages to attack.
 + `farm-avoid-coordinates`: List of village coordinates to avoid when farming.
 Here is an example with two coordinates: '567|456 413|593'.
 This filter applies to both target and sending villages.
 + `farm-player`: Name of a player/character to farm.
 By default, the bot only farms barbarians, but this setting allows you to also farm players.
 + `farm-army-preset-pattern`: Text for filtering the army presets to use for farm attacks.
 Army presets only pass the filter when their name contains this text.
 + `limit-outgoing-commands-per-village`: The maximum number of outgoing commands per village before the bot considers the village completed.
 By default, the bot will use up all available 50 outgoing commands per village.
-You can also specify a range like `45-48`.
-The bot then picks a random value in this range.
+You can also specify a range like `45 - 48`.
+The bot then picks a random value in this range for each village.
 + `close-game-client-during-break`: Set this to 'yes' to make the bot close the game client/web browser during breaks.
++ `open-website-on-start`: Website to open when starting the web browser.

-To configure settings, open the configuration page at [https://catalog.botlab.org/9ddb087cd1b6da29](https://catalog.botlab.org/9ddb087cd1b6da29) in a web browser.
+To configure settings, open the configuration page at [https://catalog.botlab.org/7bd210a6b1742134](https://catalog.botlab.org/7bd210a6b1742134) in a web browser.

 On this page, scroll down to the button `Configure bot`.